Children's Programs of the Chorus

-Through its multi-generational approach to making music (involving singers ages 8 and up), the Chorus of Westerly's educational program is multi-faceted.
+Through its multi-generational approach to making music (involving singers ages 8 and up, alongside adults of all ages), the Chorus of Westerly's educational program is multi-faceted.
 The Chorus continues to invest heavily in an expansion of its education programming for both its singing membership and the general public.

 The Children's Program within the Chorus is a multi-tiered after school program at Kent Hall.
-The Chorus offers several programs for youth ages 3 to 18 years that center around both performance and music education.
+The Chorus offers numerous programs for youth from infants to age 18 that center around both performance and music education.
 We believe in providing an inclusive program that provides rich cultural experiences that contribute to a thriving community, as well as aiding children in acquiring knowledge and skills for independent musicianship that will serve them throughout their lives.

 Prior musical training, voice lessons, music classes, or any musical background is NOT required for children and teenagers to become involved in the Chorus of Westerly.
 We do not expect nor require children joining our program to have extensive music experience.
-It is our duty to train your child and teach them!
+It is our task and joy to train your child and teach them!

 How does joining a Chorus of Westerly program work for a child/teen?

 For children 8 years and older, the process typically follows this path: